FamilyTie/RootLinkMachineLearning/README.md

 python app.py
 ```

-### This will launch the application and you can access it at  http://127.0.0.1:8080.
+### This will launch the application and you can access it at the given URL.